 The Misleading Promise of a Hard Magic System

-Because author J.K.
-Rowling presents rules that govern the use of magic in her Harry Potter series within the text of her books, she creates an expectation for a hard magic system with logical extensions similar to ‘Avatar: The Last Airbender’.
-But we don’t get consistent magic in the Harry Potter series.
-Rowling tosses her own rules – and even logic sometimes – out the window on a regular basis.
-So readers who expect hard, predictable magic from Rowling are understandably frustrated.
+Because Rowling presents rules that govern the use of magic in ‘Harry Potter’ within the text of the novels, she creates an expectation for a hard magic system with logical extensions similar to ‘Avatar’.
+But the magic ‘Harry Potter’ is firm rather than hard because it is more unpredictable.
+Readers who expect the reliable predictable magic featured in the earlier books may become understandably frustrated when Rowling tosses her own rules – and even logic sometimes – out the window later in the series.

 Rowling’s Hybrid Magic System

-Magic Guidelines
+Harry Potter’s Magic Guidelines

-- Genetics – the ability to perform magic is an inborn attribute (you are either born a wizard with innate magical powers, or a Muggle or a squib without magical powers)
+- Genetics – the ability to perform magic is an inborn attribute (you are either born a wizard with innate magical powers, or a Muggle or a squib without magical powers).

-- Wands – magic performed with a wand is stronger and more focused than magic without a wand
+- Wands – magic performed with a wand is stronger and more focused than magic without a wand.

-- Limitations – controlling magic requires years of experience and formal training which includes learning a formal incantation and proper wand movement
+- Limitations – controlling magic requires years of experience and formal training which includes learning a formal incantation and proper wand movement.

 Firm Magic Users

 Limitations are essential to Rowling’s firmer magic because they prevent Harry from becoming too powerful too quickly.
-Uncontrolled power escalation would rob the story of narrative tension and drive it to a conclusion too soon, so Rowling carefully controls and builds Harry’s magical ability from book to book.
-Part of what makes the Potter series so satisfying is that the learning curve is gentle – we learn magic and discover the wizarding world right alongside Harry, starting from square one.
+Uncontrolled power escalation would rob the story of narrative tension and drive it to a conclusion too soon, so Rowling carefully controls and builds Harry’s magical ability from novel to novel throughout the series.
+Part of what makes the ‘Harry Potter’ series so satisfying is that the learning curve is gentle.
+As readers we get to learn magic, explore Hogwarts Castle, and discover the wizarding world right alongside Harry, starting from square one.

-Adult wizards like Mr. and Mrs. Weasley perform more advanced magic, but their magic is still fairly consistent with the guidelines. (e.g. Mrs. Weasley produces creamy white sauce from the tip of her wand, and her and Fleur enchant kitchen utensils to help them prepare food)
+Adult wizards like Mr. and Mrs. Weasley perform more advanced magic, but their magic is still fairly consistent with the guidelines. (e.g. Mrs. Weasley produces creamy white sauce from the tip of her wand, and she and Fleur enchant kitchen utensils to help them prepare food)

 Young wizards who have just come of age like Fred and George Weasley are less adept than experienced adults like Mrs. Weasley.
 In ‘Order of the Phoenix’ the twins enchant a breadboard and knife to fly across the kitchen of Grimmauld Place but with less than perfect control, sending the knife quivering into kitchen tabletop close to Sirius’s hand.